Zoetermeer, history in a nutshell

 Settlement Zegwaart

-Fire and flooding
+Fire and flood

 Palenstein Castle

-Peat and peat
+Peat and turf

 In the water

-The Relief of Leiden
+The relief of Leiden

 Dry feet